-Facebook and Twitter defend efforts to halt US election meddling
+Tech giant leaves empty chair at Senate hearing as Facebook and Twitter defend efforts to halt US election meddling

 -

-Facebook and Twitter defend efforts to halt US election meddling
+Tech giant leaves empty chair at Senate hearing as Facebook and Twitter defend efforts to halt US election meddling

 Facebook and Twitter executives have said they are aggressively trying to root out foreign interests seeking to sow divisions in American democracy as the November elections draw near.